 Lymphohistiocytoid mesothelioma is a subtype of sarcomatoid mesothelioma.
 Sarcomatoid refers to the specific tumor cells, which consist of mesenchyme tissue.

 This tissue makes up the lymphatic system, the circulatory system, and connective tissues like bone and cartilage.
 Only about 10 to 20% of mesothelioma cases are sarcomatoid.
 The majority are epithelial cells.

-Sarcomatoid cells are distinguished them from epithelial cells in mesothelioma tumors by certain characteristics of appearance and activity.
-Sarcomatoid cells in tumors shaped like spindles with elongated and large nuclei, sometimes even multiple nuclei.
+Sarcomatoid cells are distinguished from epithelial cells in mesothelioma tumors by their appearance and activity.
+Sarcomatoid cells look like spindles with elongated and large nuclei, sometimes even multiple nuclei.